 Do you never leave the house without your binoculars?
 Even indoors, are birds always on your mind?
 How would you like to stretch and grow your birding skills under the guidance of some of the most respected birders in North America and have a lot of fun in the process?
-If you are age 10 to 18 years old and enjoy any or all aspects of birding, then the ABA Young Birder of the Year Contest is for you!
+If you are age 10 to 18 years old and enjoy any or all aspects of birding, then the ABA Young Birder of the Year Mentoring Program is for you!

 Contestants can choose from the five modules to customize the contest to fit their own talents and interests.
 Below, you will find the important details: